JcLZM/TeamHusky/README.md

 # TeamHusky
-This is a github repositry for a CSIT314 Project
+This is a github repositry for a CSIT314 Project.